THE PREMISE OF OUR CURRICULUM DESIGN

 I hear and I forget.
 I see and I remember.
 I do and I understand

-We feel very strongly that we need to take advantage of every opportunity to develop “real” understanding not simply looking for rote methods for marks-oriented education which offer nothing more than mundane practice of abstract ideas.
+We feel very strongly that we need to take advantage of every opportunity to develop “real” understanding not simply looking for rote methods for marks-oriented education which offer nothing more than the mundane practice of abstract ideas.
 Learning should no longer restrict just to the classroom and students must venture outdoors to learn how to connect with their environment.
-Understanding can only be developed if there are regular opportunities to apply the skills in everyday situations, going outside and allowing learners to explore and find maths, science, history, languages etc for themselves is the way to life-long learning.
+Understanding can only be developed if there are regular opportunities to apply the skills in everyday situations, going outside and allowing learners to explore and find maths, science, history, languages, etc for themselves is the way to life-long learning.